M-watermelon/WatermelonBlog/_posts/2023-05-21-Catching-up.md

 - vim with current terminal theme
 - code-oss with lilac theme and catpuccin icons

-### Jailbreaking devices
+### Tinkering with devices
-After jaillbreaking my chromebook, I became increasingly interested in jailbreaking other devices.
-I started researching iphone 6, ipad mini 2, and kindle paperwhite jailbreaks, but these were either shady or outdated.
+After installing linux on my chromebook, I became increasingly interested in tinkering with other devices.
+I started researching iphone 6, ipad mini 2, and kindle paperwhite linux installations, but these were either shady or outdated.
-However, I did still develop a passion for jailbreaking and enjoy speedrunning them (specifically on nintendo devices).
-Currently my ~~kill~~ streak is:
+However, I did still develop a passion for working with both hardware and software.
+I've worked on:
 - HP x360 Chromebook
 - Nintendo 3ds XL
-- My sister's Nintendo 3ds XL
+- Someone else's Nintendo 3ds XL
 - Nintendo switch

-In the future, I will try to jailbreak:
+In the future, I want to explore:
 - My printer
-- My kindle (if there is a new jailbreak rather than the outdated ones)
+- My kindle (if there is anything new in the kindle hardware community)
 - Smart home devices (because of the whole NEST selling out thing going on) and google home stuff
-- Maybe my sister's chromebook so I can make a video to go along with my post But overall I've run out of things that either belong to me or I am allowed to jailbreak, so we'll see.
+- Maybe another (non-school affiliated) chromebook so I can make a video to go along with my post But overall I've run out of things that either belong to me or I am allowed to mess around with, so we'll see.

 ### Photos of stuff I did:
 Coming soon.